kevinyslin/case_results/Approach.md

 ## Data Ingestion

-1) Check and explore provided link
+1) Check and explore provided link:
-    1.1) See if we receive a valid status code
+- See if we receive a valid status code
-    1.2) Explore JSON, looking at the keys and what type of data exists in each key 1.3) Visualize important sections
+- Explore JSON, looking at the keys and what type of data exists in each key
+- Visualize important sections
 2) Through exploration there are some main **keys** for our code:
 - data: contains the data we want to extract
 - total_pages: is the total number of pages that we can loop through